 Skip to content

-Past Exhibition Halston and Warhol: Silver and Suede
+Halston and Warhol: Silver and Suede

-May 18–August 24, 2014
+May 18 – August 24, 2014

 The exhibition Halston and Warhol: Silver and Suede examines the interconnected lives and creative practices of Andy Warhol and Halston - two American icons who had a profound impact on the development of 20th century art and fashion.